mathieulehan/MML-classification/README.md

 + We have to install R libraries a the beginning of each execution.
 + CrossValidation with R only works when the file is executed in RStudio, not when executed using RScript.
 + Weka won't create a model for Logistic Regression with iris dataset beacause it is too small.
++ Training test using XGBoost (xgb) can be done using the DMatrix function for each set but the function needs a label after the train_test_split which always returned an error.
+We apparently can also use the function dump_svmlight_file that from sklearn.datasets to "prepare" data for the XGBoost DMatrix() but that always returned a path error followed by a label error regardless off the num_class (class number hyperparameter) entered.
+This is why we use the predict sklearn function on the xgb algorithm to predict values and then apply metrics on it.
++ XGBRegressor can be used to make a LogisticRegression, but the only metrics we can get from the data returned by the predict function is "score" which uses the default estimator's scoring method available.
+We have not been able to return the other eval_metrics using XGBRegressor.